-The Residential Team
+Our Intensive Residential Team

-In addition to providing around the clock care and supervision, our staff complete a multitude of duties and responsibilities to ensure the best care and support for each resident.
-Duties include: regular consultation with the Residential Program Manager and the BrightQuest Treatment Team to coordinate care for each resident, overseeing each resident’s medication regimen in coordination with their psychiatrist, supporting residents in practicing healthy spending habits including saving and budgeting, preparing meals, supporting the residents in meal planning on a weekly basis following serving recommendations in the USDA Basic Food Group plan, creating incentive plans with the residents to earn rewards, teaching basic house maintenance and cleanliness skills, facilitating groups, and attending outings with the residents.
+In addition to providing 24/7 care and supervision, our team is responsible for a multitude of duties to ensure the best care and support for each resident.
+These responsibilities include regular consultation with the Residential Program Manager and BrightQuest Treatment Team to coordinate care for each resident, overseeing each resident’s medication regimen in coordination with their psychiatrist, supporting residents in practicing healthy spending habits including saving and budgeting, preparing meals, supporting the residents in meal planning on a weekly basis following serving recommendations in the USDA Basic Food Group plan, creating incentive plans with the residents to earn rewards, teaching basic house maintenance and cleanliness skills, facilitating groups, and attending outings with the residents.

 As our residential treatment homes are a smaller and more intensive version of BrightQuest’s milieu therapy approach, residents and staff in the home are encouraged to work together to problem-solve, hold themselves and each other accountable, and provide feedback when appropriate.
 An important role of the staff is to model healthy and appropriate ways of interacting with others, problem solving, assertion, and self-care.